 A proactive approach

 Scania’s exposure to chemicals use exists both during production and when the vehicle is being serviced.
-The SHE standard underscores the following criteria for managing chemicals:
+Scania’s Environmental Principles underscores the following principles for chemical management:

 In products and production